openstack/octavia/specs/version0.5/queue-consumer.rst

 There are a variety of ways to consume from Oslo messaging.
 For example, instead of having a single consumer on the controller we could have multiple consumers (i.e. one for CREATE messages, one for UPDATE messages, etc.).
-However, since we merely need something to pass messages off to deploy workers other options are overkill.
+However, since we merely need something to pass messages off to controller workers other options are overkill.

 Data model impact
 -----------------
 While there is no direct data model impact it is worth noting that the API will not be persisting updates to the database.
-Rather, delta updates will pass from the user all the way to the deploy worker.
-Thus, when the deploy worker successfully completes the prescribed action, only then will it persist the updates to the database.
+Rather, delta updates will pass from the user all the way to the controller worker.
+Thus, when the controller worker successfully completes the prescribed action, only then will it persist the updates to the database.
 No API changes are necessary for create and update actions.

 REST API impact